This document was compiled and is copyright (2001) by Robert J. Budzynski.

 performed.

-Note however, that type
+Note however, that type is not (currently) a

 keyword, i.e. you cannot declare a variable as type

-say.
+foo; say.
 You can store type values in named

-constants or variables of type mixed
+constants or variables of type mixed, though.

 Well, obviously any class definition provides a user-defined (composite) datatype, and this is a most useful feature; but in addition, new features of Pike's type system (see preceding question) allow you to play some more subtle tricks.
 A (perhaps silly) example would be (try this code):